This is for all the parents that think no-one understands

-We hide behind walls and pretend everything is perfect so as not seem like we are failing, but guess what, WE ARE NOT FAILING.
+We hide behind walls pretending everything’s perfect so we don’t seem like we’re failing, but guess what, WE ARE NOT FAILING.
 We do our absolute best every single day to raise our baby’s and give them everything and anything they need.

 We forget about ourselves and our needs and we think we have to do it all alone.